segmentio/segment-docs/src/engage/faqs.md

 Each step of a Journey is an Engage audience under the hood.
 The conditions stack, so a user must be a member of the previous step (audience) and meet all conditions to be added to subsequent steps.
 However, if the user no longer meets entry conditions for a particular step, they'll exit and you'll see the user count reduced.
 For any subsequent steps a user is still a part of, they'll remain until they no longer meet entry conditions.

+## Why were multiple audience-entered events triggered for the same user?

+Multiple audience events can be triggered for the user if it falls under any one of the following conditions:
+1) A merge (there is a merge on this user)
+2) [New external_id’s](/docs/engage/using-engage-data/#new-external-identifiers-added-to-a-profile) added to the profile (a new external_id that was added can trigger this).
+3) The user has [multiple emails](/docs/engage/using-engage-data/#multiple-identifiers-of-the-same-type).
+Personas sends one event per email for each audience or computed trait event.
+4) Anonymous audience.
+This is expected behavior of Personas when the 'include anonymous users' option is selected in the audience.
+We will send an event per every anonymousId on the user profile, when there's multiple (not your case).